 Eric Harrell, MFA

-Professor Harrell has previously served the Department of Theatre Arts as Department Chair and Head of the MFA Program in Acting.
-Currently, he is the Producing Artistic Director of Regent’s summer theatre program which includes both our professional theatre company and summer camp program.
-As an instructor, he is an associate professor specializing in the field of integrated voice and movement training for actors.
+Professor Harrell is the Producing Artistic Director of Tidewater Stage, the professional theatre company of Regent University.
+Prior to founding Tidewater Stage, he served as the Chair of the Department of Theatre Arts and Head of the MFA Program in Acting.
+He is an associate professor specializing in integrated voice and movement training for actors.
 Advocating a psycho-physical approach to the acting process, he draws from such contemporary methodologies as the Linklater and Alexander Techniques and the Lugering Method.

 Professor Harrell maintains an active profile as a professional actor, director and occasional playwright.
-He is a member of both Actors Equity Association and the Screen Actors Guild with professional credits in theatre, film and television.
-As a director, he enjoys working in contemporary literature and Comedy of Manners.
+He is a member of both Actors Equity Association and SAG-AFTRA with professional credits in theatre, film and television.
+As a director, he enjoys working in contemporary literature, musical theatre and Comedy of Manners.
 He regularly teaches workshops across the country in kinesthetic awareness for both professional and student actors.
-At Regent, he teaches a four-semester voice and movement studio for MFA actors as well as Scene Study: Contemporary Realism, Advanced Scene Study: Major Playwrights of the 20th Century and Acting in Periods and Styles.
+At Regent, he teaches a four-semester voice and movement studio for MFA actors as well as Advanced Scene Study: Major Playwrights of the 20th Century and Acting in Periods and Styles.

 To train actors to view themselves as theatre artists with a unique contribution to make to the art form.
 Such artists possess a distinctive viewpoint, the ability to express themselves well, and a solid technique to achieve longevity in the profession.

 Selected Professional Works

 An Inch of Rope, original solo performance piece, Water Tower Theatre (Dallas, Texas)